Parks hours: Dawn to dusk every day

 The pavilions and baseball fields are available for reservation for family and group use.
-To make reservations call the Township Office at 724-727-3515, or print out a 2020 Kunkle Park Pavilion Reservation application, fill out the form, and deliver it to the office.
-We begin taking applications for the 2021 season on December 1, 2020.
+To make reservations, call the Township Office at 724-727-3515, or print out a 2021 Kunkle Park Pavilion Reservation application, fill out the form, and deliver it to the office.
+We will begin taking applications for the 2022 season on December 1, 2021.

 - The following activities are specifically prohibited!

 Driving or parking on grass area or trails

 Possessing or setting off fireworks or explosive devices or launching of bottle rockets

 Sale of alcoholic beverages